rowandey/Papyrus/README.md

 ---

 ## Ask The Dev
-For questions or requests you can contact me on LinkedIn or my email.
+For questions you can contact me on LinkedIn or my email.
+If you have any recommendations maybe even make a PR.
+Im open to any feedback!

 All contact information is listed on my profile.

 ---